kelbyludwig/kel.bz/content/post/lll.md

 interesting is that the reduced `v2` appears to have a shorter length than original `v2`.
 That is not a coincidence, that is a guarantee of the reduction step!
-Additionally, the resultant basis vectors will be "nearly" orthogonal, which is exactly what we want!
-I don't want to bog anyone down with details for why this works just yet, but if you are impatient you can jump to [some of  my technical explanations](#stumped).
+Additionally, the resultant basis vectors will be "nearly" orthogonal, which is exactly what we want.
+I don't want to bog anyone down with details for why this works just yet, but if you are impatient you can jump to [the more technical explanations](#stumped).

-For now, lets just wave our hands and say `gauss_reduction` will terminate, and return a "good" basis for dimension 2 bases.
+For now, lets just wave our hands and say `gauss_reduction` will terminate, and return a "good" (i.e. short and nearly orthogonal) basis for dimension 2 bases.

 ## LLL tl;dr